bobekryant/bobekryant.github.io/content/Investing/bitcoin_diversify.md

 </center>

 <p>
-We can use monte carlo simulations to look at more realistic scenarios of possible performance from reblanacing.
+We can use monte carlo simulations to look at more realistic scenarios of possible performance from rebalancing.
 Rebalancing is not a magical panacea and there are places where it underperforms not rebalancing.
-I generate 1000 synthetic streams from a random gaussian process with 250 datapoints, setting the mean to zero and an annualized 20% standard deviation.
+I generate 1000 synthetic streams from a random Gaussian process with 250 data points, setting the mean to zero and an annualized 20% standard deviation.
-Each day I do a 50-50 rebalance with cash and then compare the performance against a non-rebalacning portfolio at the end of the time period.
+Each day I do a 50-50 rebalance with cash and then compare the performance against a non-rebalancing portfolio at the end of the time period.
 As we can see in the below graph, rebalancing a portfolio gives a payoff similar to selling options on the underlying.
-When the underlying does not move that much, rebalancing is plus ev, but if there are extreme moves then it is negative expected value.
+When the underlying does not move that much, rebalancing is plus EV, but if there are extreme moves then it is negative expected value.
 We see that when the asset moves less than 20% in either direction, rebalancing is better than holding.
 Out of 1000 iterations over 2/3rds of them did better when rebalancing.
 </p>